-The university (or further education college) and the work placement should be subject to the Equality Act.
+The university (or further education college) and the work placement provider should be subject to the Equality Act.
 So should any separate ‘qualifications body’ for professional exams.
 The student should have a claim if there is unlawful discrimination by any of them, for example discrimination by the university in arranging the placement, or discrimination by the placement provider in the workplace.
 There are possible examples below.

 The liability of the work placement provider was clarified by the Court of Appeal in Blackwood v Birmingham and Solihull Mental Health NHS Foundation Trust in 2016.
 The court ‘re-interpreted’ the Equality Act to comply with the relevant EU directive, so that students discriminated against by a placement provider are not left without a claim.

 Essentially each body, eg university or placement provider, is liable for discrimination by it.
 One looks at each body’s liability individually: see below Liability of each body should be considered separately.
 However as discussed below under Which court?, both bodies may be liable if eg one induces discrimination by another or one is agent of the other.
 Even so, you cannot treat the university and a separate work placement provider as one entity.

 There are some technical points below on coverage of universities and placement providers.
-In particular, for a claim under the employment provisions a student may want to ensure the wording of his claim reflects the fact that he may be either an ’employee’ or within the ’employment services’ provisions.
+In particular, for a claim under the employment provisions of the Equality Act a student may want to ensure the wording of his claim reflects the fact that he may be either an ’employee’ or within the ’employment services’ provisions.